Longer days, warmer nights, BBQ season- summer is when Sydney really shines.

-After hiring a car from Sydney Airport make sure you start checking out what’s on the Sydney events calendar during your stay.
-If you need more convincing, then here are five reasons why you have to be in Sydney this summer!
+Ready to pack your bags?
+After hiring a car from Sydney Airport, make sure you check out what’s on the Sydney events calendar during your stay.

-Sydney is the New Year’s Eve capital of Australia.
+Sydney is the New Year’s Eve capital of Australia, if not the world!
 From here you can be among the first major cities in the world to welcome in the New Year.
 The city is famous for its midnight fireworks at Sydney Harbour.
-Each more than one million people come to the various vantage points around the harbour to watch the colourful show and celebrate the end of the year in style.
+Each year, more than one million people come to the various vantage points around the harbour to watch the colourful show and celebrate the end of the year in style.

 More than one million people took part in Sydney’s Chinese New Year this year, as they were treated to more than 22 hours of live performances.
-The festival’s highlight is Lunar Lanterns, which features giant, colourful lanterns that represent the 12 Chinese zodiac signs.
+2019 will see the arrival of the Year of the Pig, and will feature a huge celebration including lights, lanterns, music and food.

 People from across the country come together every year on January 26 to celebrate what it means to be Australian.
-The national day commemorate the anniversary of the arrival of the First Fleet, which changed the course of the nation forever.
+The national holiday was created to commemorate the founding of the colony of New South Wales in January 1788, but these days it is a great excuse to come together with family and friends!
 Sydney is Australia’s oldest city, making it the ideal location for several key events across the city.

 Kicking off in late February, the Australian Open of Surfing is one of the most exciting sporting events on Sydney’s calendar.
 Manly Beach becomes the home of Australia’s largest (and best) surf, skate and music festival for 10 days.
 World-class athletes and artists come together to celebrate surf and skate culture at what’s considered to be the birthplace of modern surfing.